annachao1108/11401_CS203A/Assignment/AssignmentIV/VSCode.md

     - This will push your changes to the GitHub repository.

 ## Additional Tips
-- Use the built-in terminal in VSCode for advanced Git commands.
+- Use the built-in terminal in VSCode for advanced Git commands.(For example: git add ./git commit -m "edits"/git push)
 - Enable GitLens extension for enhanced Git insights.

 By following these steps, you can easily connect and manage your GitHub repositories using Visual Studio Code.